← Back to Home

 The Remote Boom (2021–Early 2022)

 As tech hiring accelerated into the post-COVID boom, remote work became the norm rather than the exception.
-The data shows a clear upward trajectory:
+The data shows a clear upward trajectory: 2020 averaged 59% remote, 2021 hit 74%, and 2022 peaked at 83%.

 Simultaneously, total job postings hit record highs — November 2021 saw 962 postings, the highest single month in our entire dataset.